 TCNJ's Office of Campus Police Services has been proactive in promoting safety and preventing crime on our campus, establishing a number of outreach programs designed to protect and educate members of the campus community.
-The Office of Campus Police Services is committed to making continuous improvements in campus security and safety, and recently formed a Public Safety Advisory Council consisting of faculty, staff and students, to aid in that effort.
+The Office of Campus Police Services is committed to making continuous improvements in campus security and safety.
 I ask that you, as a member of this campus community, continue to cooperate with our Campus Police and to assist them in preventing and responding to crime on campus.